Principles of the Brown University Community

 B.4.2.
 Animals are not permitted in any University building, even on a temporary basis, except for pre-approved service and emotional support animals.

 - Firearms, ammunition, projectile launchers, slingshot devices, facsimile weapons, BB guns/pistols, illegal knives, fireworks or explosives;

 - Alcohol, tobacco products, illegal drugs (including marijuana) or related paraphernalia.

 B.7.
 Online students may not use or be under the influence of alcohol or illegal drugs (including marijuana) while participating in any online live remote instruction or program-sponsored online meetings.

 B.7.1.
 Online students may not have alcohol, illegal drugs or related paraphernalia visible while participating in online live remote instruction or program-sponsored online meetings.

 B.9.
-The operation of motor vehicles by residential participants is prohibited.
-Commuter participants may only use motor vehicles for transportation to and from the Brown campus.
-Participants who must commute to campus by car are required to purchase a parking permit from the Transportation Office.
-Participants are not permitted to transport other participants in their motor vehicles.
+The operation of motorized vehicles, including electric bikes or electric scooters, by residential students is prohibited.
+Commuter students may only use motor vehicles for transportation to and from the Brown campus.
+Students who must commute to campus by car are required to purchase a parking permit from the Transportation Office or find their own parking off-campus.
+Students are not permitted to transport other participants in their motor vehicles.

 Offenses Against the Academic Code may include